I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 "Garden Bliss & Blunder"

-I don't like getting my hands dirty so I never really thought of myself a gardener...to me, "Garden Design" was pretty much about re-arranging flower pots on the deck.
+I still don't like getting my hands dirty so I hesitated to call myself a gardener.
+"Garden Design" to me was re-arranging flower pots on the deck.

-But life threw me some curves and digging in the dirt was rather therapeutic, patching up heart and soul while still just moving those pots around.
+When life threw me a few curves, I discovered digging in the dirt was great therapy for patching up a broken heart and a tattered soul - even though I was still just moving flower pots around the deck.

-But that isn't why I started .. but now is that intoxicating combination of dirt, water and sun that makes magic for me and I always want more
+That's not why I started, but once I did, that intoxicating elixir of dirt, water and sun is magic for me and I always want more.

 plants in my red convertible

-I still hate getting dirt under my nails...so each Spring I treat myself to a few pairs of gloves in delicious colours, like lavender, blue or peach.
+I still hate getting dirt under my nails...So I treat myself to a few pairs of gloves in delicious colours, like lavender, blue or peach.
 With rubber-like palms and fingers and a nice cool mesh on the upper...they are thin enough to pick up a tiny seedling, or protect me from sharp thorns.

 garden gloves

-One day, the wind blew a big old tree onto my sad little yard and when it was all cleared away, the cost to remove the stump, was too huge - so I stuck a pot on top; threw some soil around it and planted some flowers.
+Then, one crazy day, the wind blew a big old tree onto my sad little yard and when it was all cleared away, there was a huge stump.
+The cost to remove it would buy a lot of plants so I stuck a pot on top; threw some soil around it and planted some flowers.
+Behold a "garden".

 First rose garden